PakistanOfficial Name: Islamic Republic of Pakistan

 Two blank pages are required for entry and exit stamps

 TOURIST VISA REQUIRED:

-Polio vaccination up to 1 year before travel may be required.
-See Entry, Exit & Visa Requirements below and our Polio Fact Sheet
+Polio vaccination within one year before travel may be required to exit Pakistan.
+See Entry, Exit & Visa Requirements below and our Polio Fact Sheet.

 CURRENCY RESTRICTIONS FOR ENTRY:

 Fax: +(92)(51) 282-2632

 U.S. Consulate General Karachi

 Plot 3-5 New TPX Area, Mai Kolachi Road